List of Monica and Friends characters: The Tombanians

 They are a clumsy and mysterious alien race from a planet known as Tomba.
 They are characterized by always wearing a spacesuit hiding their real faces and are able to transform to take on the appearance of other people.
 At first they were introduced in a story focused on Smudge where he at first mistakes them for his friends believing they were playing aliens, until later discovering that they were actually real alien invaders.
 At the end of the same story it is revealed that the Tombanians took the form of Smudge and accidentally left one of their allies (who with amnesia came to believe to be the real Smudge) while taking the real Smudge.
 After this story they had a few other appearances, including meeting with Bubbly in the space (while in their Smudge form) and later in Monica Teen where they are shown bigger and older.

 Capitão Picolé

 Capitão Picolé (literally: Captain Popsicle) - A recurring villain who appeared in a miniseries that parodied the American series Lost.
-He was the first character created by Mauricio de Sousa, during his childhood, however, he was forgotten and rebelled against the other characters capturing them and imprisoning on an island (including characters who have been forgotten in the first strips, like Nico Demon and Zé Munheca).
-He was defeated by Monica but escaped. he is !SPOILER ALERT!
-The real person behind Cabeça de balde(lit: bucket head), whose shown as anyone of the gang till Monica N°54-600 edições, grandes emoções(600 editions, great emotions)(panini-2019) when they figured out who and why cabeça de balde wanted to defeat the gang.
+He was the first character created by Mauricio de Sousa, during his childhood, however, he was forgotten and decided to get revenge against the other characters by kidnapping and imprisoning them on an island (including characters who have been forgotten in the first strips, like Nico Demon and Zé Munheca).
+He was defeated by Monica but managed to scape.
+In Monica Nº54 - 600 edições, it’s revealed that he’s the real person behind Cabeça de balde (lit: bucket head), whose real identity was ambiguous until this edition.